meaghanjones/meaghan-blog/_posts/2016-10-17-my-first-day-at-my-internship.md

 I have spent the last five months in a code school in Portland Oregon.
 We had four five week modules and I specialized in Ruby and Ruby on Rails development.
 The course was 40 hours a week and it feels good to finish and finally be working with what we had learned.

 The code school I went to guarantees a placement in an internship.
 The internship is five weeks long and you are placed with a pair.
-I was super excited to be paired with one of my favorite people to work with from school :heart:.
-She and I are at very similar levels and I think we will be able to support ourselves a lot during the upcoming weeks.
+I was super excited to be paired with one of my favorite people to work with from school.
+She and I work well together and I think we will be able get a lot of things done during the upcoming weeks.

 We got placed at a local web development agency in Beaverton.
 Overall the day went pretty well.
 We learned how to download and use docker and our boss/mentor taught us a lot of new commands to use in the command line.
 We were working on updating html in an application that uses php and symphony.
 I have never worked with either so it was great to see new code and play around with the html on a real project.
 It's way better to work on something that is real than another school project!